 U.S. and Mexican officials claim to be making progress as they labored for a second day to avert import tariffs.
 President Donald Trump continues to threaten Mexico with an escalating regime of tariffs, saying Mexico must do more to stop Central American migrants from reaching the United States' southern border.

-A modest Wall Street rally gained strength in the final hour of trading after Bloomberg reported that the U.S. was considering delaying a 5% tariff on Mexican goods, set to go into effect on Monday.
-The report came as the two countries held a second day of trade talks.
+A modest Wall Street rally Thursday gained strength in the final hour of trading reports that the U.S. might postpone a 5% tariff on Mexican goods set to go into effect Monday.

-The trade dispute with Mexico and China threatens to stifle economic growth in the U.S. and globally.
+The trade disputes with Mexico and China threaten to stifle economic growth in the U.S. and globally.
 Uncertainty surrounding the trade negotiations has sent many traders fleeing to safer investments, like bonds and gold.

-Investors are also watching the U.S. jobs data due later in the day for signs of where the economy is going.
+Investors will also be watching the U.S. jobs data due later in the day for signs of where the economy is going.